ory/elements/README.md

 Now you can see Ory Elements in action by opening http://localhost:3000 in your browser!

+## End-to-end Testing with Playwright

+Ory Elements also provides an end-to-end library based on [Playwright](https://playwright.dev/).
+This library can be used to test your application's login, registration, recovery, verification and settings pages with Ory Elements or with your own custom components.

+It also provides a set of functions that can mock the Ory APIs and provide fixtures mocking the Ory API responses.
+This is perfect for testing your application's logic without having to run it against an Ory Network project, making it really fast and easy to implement.

+This is a great way for running on your CI/CD pipeline to catch any regressions that may have been introduced.

+Read more about the [Ory Elements E2E library](./packages/test/README.md).

 ## Breaking Changes

 ### Before v0.0.1-beta.1